 Chobham Place Woods is a 9 hectare site managed by Surrey Heath and became common land in 1981.
 Prior to that it formed part of the Chobham Manor estate as grounds attached to Chobham Place House.
 It is a semi-natural woodland consisting of stands of mature Scots Pine with areas of mixed broad-leaved woodland containing species such as Oak, Silver Birch, Rowan, Beech and Sweet Chestnut.
 There is also a pond that can be viewed from the easy access trail and this helps add to the wide diversity of animal species on the site.
 There is an interpretation board with further information on Chobham Place Woods just through the gateposts by the car park.

-Use this map to follow the trail on the numbered points below:
+Use this map to follow the trail.

 At this point you can see the main drive leading to Chobham Place House.
 An inner avenue of Beech trees and an outer avenue of Scots Pine flank the route.
 The original trees are very old, having been planted in 1702 to mark the ascension of Queen Anne to the throne, so they have been interplanted with young trees that will eventually replace them and maintain the avenue.
 Some of the trees are dead but have been left standing as a habitat for fungi and insects and to provide nesting holes and a valuable source of food for birds such as Woodpeckers and Nuthatches.